privacyguides/privacyguides.org/collections/_evergreen/android.md

 We have these general tips:

 * If you're after a bargain on a Pixel device, we suggest buying an "**a**" model, just after the next flagship is released.
 Discounts are usually available because Google will be trying to clear their stock.
 * Consider price beating options and specials offered at [brick and mortar](https://en.wikipedia.org/wiki/Brick_and_mortar) stores.
 * Look at online community bargain sites in your country.
 These can alert you to good sales.
 * The price per day for a device can be calculated as \\({\\text {EoL Date}-\\text{Current Date} \\over \\text{Cost}}\\).
 Google provides a [list](https://support.google.com/nexus/answer/4457705) of their supported devices.
 * Do not buy devices that have reached or are near their end-of-life, additional firmware updates must be provided by the manufacturer.
 * Do not buy preloaded LineageOS or /e/ OS phones or any Android phones without proper [verified boot](https://source.android.com/security/verifiedboot) support and firmware updates.
 These devices also have no way for you to check whether they've been tampered with.
 * In short, if a device or Android distribution is not listed here, there is probably a good reason, so check our [discussions](https://github.com/privacyguides/privacyguides.org/discussions) page.

 The installation of GrapheneOS on a Pixel phone is easy with their [web installer](https://grapheneos.org/install/web).
 If you don't feel comfortable doing it yourself and are willing to spend a bit of extra money, check out the [NitroPhone](https://shop.nitrokey.com/shop) as they come preloaded with GrapheneOS from the reputable [Nitrokey](https://www.nitrokey.com/about) company.
 The GrapheneOS project is not currently affiliated with any vendor and cannot ensure the quality or security of their products.

 A [CalyxOS membership](https://calyxinstitute.org/membership/calyxos) also entitles you to a device preloaded with CalyxOS.

+## F-Droid
+F-Droid is often recommended as an alternative to Google Play, particularly in the privacy community.
+The option to add third party repositories and not be confined to Google's [walled garden](https://en.wikipedia.org/wiki/Closed_platform) have led to it's popularity.
+F-Droid additionally has [reproducible builds](https://f-droid.org/en/docs/Reproducible_Builds/) for some applications, and is dedicated to free and open source software.
+However, there are problems with the official F-Droid client, their quality control, and how they build, sign and deliver packages, outlined in this [post](https://wonderfall.dev/fdroid-issues/).

+### Recommended Client
+The official F-Droid client targets a [low API level](https://wonderfall.dev/fdroid-issues/#3-low-target-api-level-sdk-for-client--apps) and does not utilize the [seamless updates](https://www.androidcentral.com/google-will-finally-bring-seamless-app-updates-alternative-app-stores-android-12) feature introduced in Android 12.
+Targetting lower API levels means that the F-Droid client cannot take advantage of the new improvements in the application sandboxes that comes with higher API levels.
+For automatic updates to work, the F-Droid client requires that the [Privileged Extension](https://f-droid.org/en/packages/org.fdroid.fdroid.privileged/) be included in the operating system, granting it more privileges than what a normal app would have, which is not great for security.

+To mitigate these problems, we recommend [Droidify](https://github.com/Iamlooker/Droid-ify) as it supports seamless updates on Android 12 and above without needing any special privileges and targets a higher API level.

+{% for item_hash in site.data.operating-systems.android-fdroid %}
+{% assign item = item_hash[1] %}

+{% if item.type == "Recommendation" %}
+{% include recommendation-card.html %}
+{% endif %}

+{% endfor %}

+#### Where to get your applications

+Sometimes the official F-Droid repository may fall behind on updates.
+F-Droid maintainers reuse package ids while signing apps with their own keys, which is not ideal as it does give the F-Droid team ultimate trust.
+The Google Play version of some apps may contain unwanted telemetry or lack features that are available in the F-Droid version.
+The Google Play Store requires a Google account to login which is not great for privacy.
+The [Aurora Store](https://auroraoss.com/download/AuroraStore/) (a Google Play Store proxy) does not always work, though it does most of the time.

+We have these general tips:
+* Check if the app developers have their own F-Droid repository first eg. [Bitwarden](https://bitwarden.com/), [Samourai Wallet](https://www.samouraiwallet.com/), or [Newpipe](https://newpipe.net/), have their own repositories with either less telemetry, additional features or faster updates.
+This is the ideal situation and you should be using these repositories if possible.
+* Check if an app is available on the [IzzyOnDroid](https://apt.izzysoft.de/fdroid/) repository.
+The IzzyOnDroid repository pulls builds directly from GitHub and is the next best thing to the developers' own repositories.
+We recommend that you download the GitHub builds and install them manually first, then use IzzyOnDroid for any subsequent updates.
+This will ensure that the signature of the applications you get from IzzyOnDroid matches that of the developer and the packages have not been tampered with.
+* Check if there are any differences between the F-Droid version and the Google Play Store version.
+Some applications like [IVPN](https://www.ivpn.net/) do not include certain features (eg [AntiTracker](https://www.ivpn.net/knowledgebase/general/antitracker-faq/)) in their Google Play Store build out of fear of censorship by Google.

+Evaluate whether the additional features in the F-Droid build is worth the slower updates or whether faster updates from the Google Play is worth the potential privacy issues in your [threat model](/threat-modeling/).

 ## Security comparison of GrapheneOS and CalyxOS